The Andorran, Spanish and French authorities have taken no measures to close the borders and movement into the country.

 After you have entered the country wearing a face mask is mandatory, although you can maintain a safe distance of 1.5 metres.

-The use of the face mask is mandatory in enclosed public premises such as bars, restaurants, shops, cultural establishments among others...
+The use of the face mask is mandatory in enclosed public premises such as bars, restaurants, shops and cultural establishments, among others...

 There are no limits on movement around Andorra.
 However, a minimum safe distance of 1.5 metres between individuals has been stipulated.
 You should also be aware that, in open spaces, you must maintain a safe distance of 4 metres (if you are on foot), 10 metres (if you are running) and 20 metres (if you are cycling).